Aliases for SEC24D Gene

 GeneCards Summary for SEC24D Gene

 SEC24D (SEC24 Homolog D, COPII Coat Complex Component) is a Protein Coding gene.
 Diseases associated with SEC24D include Cole-Carpenter Syndrome 2 and Cole-Carpenter Syndrome.
-Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Normal wtCFTR traffic / ER-to-Golgi.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 An important paralog of this gene is SEC24C.

 UniProtKB/Swiss-Prot for SEC24D Gene